Paradies tree

 Fashionisti & Glitterati: Hotel Metropolitan

-Bologna isn’t as flush with design hotels as it should be – in fact, the 45-room Hotel Metropolitan nearly carries the boutique burden for the entire city.
-Clean lines and mod cons are the expected rule here, but where the Met truly excels is with the rather unexpected courtyards on both the rooftop and 2nd floor, where junior suites spill out onto an interior quad flush with olive trees.
+Bologna isn’t as flush with design hotels as it should be—in fact, the 45-room Hotel Metropolitan nearly carries the boutique burden for the entire city.
+Clean lines and mod cons are the expected rule here, but where the Met truly excels is with the rather unexpected courtyards on both the rooftop and second floor, where junior suites spill out onto an interior quad flush with olive trees.

 Budget Bonanza: Casa Isolani

-If you are willing to forgo services such as front desk staff, parking and housekeeping, these two renovated historic residences offer excellent value for money, one being steps from the main square while the other sits not much farther away on an atmospheric city center street.
-Spacious rooms are flush with original details like terracotta ceilings and period furnishings (often incredible cityscape views, too) and it all starts at just a tad over $100 per night.
+If you’re willing to forgo services such as front desk staff, parking, and housekeeping, these two renovated historic residences offer excellent value for money.
+One is steps from the main square, while the other sits not much farther away on an atmospheric city center street.
+Spacious rooms are flush with original details like terracotta ceilings and period furnishings (often incredible cityscape views, too), and it all starts at just a tad over $100 per night.

 Oldie but Goodie: Al Cappello Rosso

-If you get a kick out of historic sleeps, this wonderful hotel has been in the bed business since 1375, when it began life as a tavern with a spot for folks to snooze off pounding headaches from Medievalmead.
-Each of the 33 individually decorated rooms were designed by local artists and set designers, inspired by everything from old Hollywood to comic books.
+If you get a kick out of historic sleeps, this wonderful hotel has been in the bed business since 1375, when it began life as a tavern with a spot for folks to snooze off pounding headaches from Medieval mead.
+Each of the 33 individually decorated rooms was designed by local artists and set designers, inspired by everything from old Hollywood to comic books.
 Silk kimonos are standard.

 Best for Local Design: Golpe Lab